-ALLOW TCP/UDP IN/OUT to 184.108.40.206 or 220.127.116.11 on Port 53
+- ALLOW TCP/UDP IN/OUT to 184.108.40.206 or 220.127.116.11 on Port 53

-BLOCK TCP/UDP IN/OUT all IP addresses on Port 53
+- BLOCK TCP/UDP IN/OUT all IP addresses on Port 53

 The first rule trumps the second rule, so anything requests to Umbrella are allowed but any DNS requests to any other IP are blocked.

-- The rule can be applied on either the firewall or the router, but normally is best placed on the device most at network edge.
+Depending on your firewall configuration interface, you may need to configure a separate rule for each of these protocols or one rule which covers them both.
+The rule can be applied on either the firewall or the router, but normally is best placed on the device most at network edge.
 A similar rule could be applied to software firewalls installed on a workstation as well, such as the built-in firewall on Windows or Mac OS/X.

+This article is targeted at assisting network administrators in enforcing Umbrella DNS.
 Unfortunately, individual configurations are not something Cisco Umbrella Support is able to assist in supporting, as each firewall or router has a unique configuration interface and these vary greatly.
 If you are uncertain, you should check your router or firewall documentation or contact the manufacturer to see if this is possible with your device.